jersou/gitlab-tree-ok-cache/README.md

-POC of :

-skip pipeline execution if a pipeline has already succeeded.
+POC of : skip job execution if the file tree used in the job has already succeeded in the past.

-This applies to a part of the file tree